 Poor unfortunate David Rizzio was at the wrong place at the wrong time.
 Rumour suggested he was the father of Mary’s child.
 It seemed unlikely.
 Mary and Darnley were still on amicable terms when James was conceived.
 It was in the months that followed that their relationship deteriorated rapidly.
 Besides, it seems unlikely that Mary would have been attracted to the musician.
 With his deformity, he was a foot shorter than Mary.

 Darnley’s ego became his downfall.
 A year later his residence was blown up.
 When his body was found it appeared as though he had been strangled.
-The mostly likely culprit was Bothwell, but did he do it with Mary’s blessing?
+The most likely culprit was Bothwell, but did he do it with Mary’s blessing?
 We will never know.